hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="FileGetContentsResponse.FileContents"></a>

 ### FileGetContentsResponse.FileContents
- Response when the client sends the node FileGetContentsQuery

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |